statguy/SpaceTimeModels/README.md

 # SpaceTime - An interface for fitting parametric spatial and spatio-temporal models with R and INLA

-TODO: 1D meshes, discrete spatial models, priors
+README TODO: 1D meshes, discrete spatial models, priors, data stack

 ## Introduction